 No homeowner applies for a mortgage believing that he will one day lose his house to foreclosure.
 If you stop making your mortgage payments, however, that is precisely what will happen.
-According to the U.S. Department of Housing and Urban Development, your mortgage is officially in default when a payment is late by 30 days.
-If you have not caught up on your payments within three to six months, your mortgage company will claim ownership of the property and foreclose on your home.
+Foreclosure proceedings can't begin for the first 120 days after you miss a payment, but if you have not caught up on your payments within three to six months, your mortgage company will claim ownership of the property and foreclose on your home.
 After foreclosure, the bank's goal is to recoup its losses by selling the home to another individual.

 An excellent marketing strategy and plenty of exposure may increase the odds that the right buyer will find the house, but a sale is never certain.
 A prospective buyer may disregard an REO home for a variety of reasons, such as damage done by the former owner before leaving, or marketing of the home "as is."

 Banks' policies differ, but if an REO home sits on the market for long enough without attracting much attention, the bank may employ any number of strategies – such as hiring a third party to clean up the property or lowering the home's asking price – to make the home more attractive to buyers.